dskaggs/docker-organize/README.md

 - config: directory where yaml rule file is stored
 - source: directory with files that you want to process
 - destination: directory for move and copy operations
+- logs: directory to persist logs.
+[OPTIONAL] If not specified, logs will be created inside the container
+- schedule: string to feed to crontab to schedule periodic runs of Organize [OPTIONAL] If not specified, Organize will run once and the container will exit.

 ## Single Run Example
 ```